“What is an eccentric bottom bracket and how does it work?”

 There are no bolts laterally installed across the unit.

-Three of these bolts are evenly distributed around the outside casing.
+Three of these screws are evenly distributed around the outside casing.
 Each is easily accessible on the casing in between the chainring and BB shell.

 Single Speed